Contact Us

 — Ada

 Meet Ada Luz Padilla.
 Ada is a 50-year-old single mother.
 She has one son who has given her the greatest gift: her first granddaughter!
-Ada graduated from the Mi Esperanza sewing school in 2018.
+Ada graduated from Mi Esperanza Sewing School in 2018.

-Ada learned about Mi Esperanza through a friend that had completed the course a year before.
+Ada learned about Mi Esperanza through a friend who had completed the course the previous year.
 She was immediately interested and never regretted her decision to enroll.

 "The classes were great.
-Our teacher Reina was very patient.
-If I had questions outside of class, she would gladly give her time and answer my questions.
+Our teacher, Reina, was very patient.
+If I had questions outside of class, she would gladly give me her time and answer my questions.
 "The classes made me feel like a useful person," Ada said about her time during the course.

 A few months after she finished the course, Ada was invited to join the team of artisans in our sewing maquila.
 A full-time job was now hers!
 If you could have seen her face when she received her first paycheck, she could not believe it!